Carl Van Vechten, Public domain, via Wikimedia Commons

 In this course, we will be discussing short stories by Black writers.
 The emphasis will be a discussion of cultural, feminist, psychological, and historical analysis of the stories.
 We will discuss "Sweat" by Zora Neale Hurston, "The Man Who Was Almost a Man" by Richard Wright, "A Very Old Man with Enormous Wings" by Gabrielle Marquez, "Dead Man’s Path" by Chinua Achebe, "Everyday Use" by Alice Walker, "Sonny’s Blues" by James Baldwin, "Girl" by Jamaica Kincaid, and "Battle Royal" by Ralph Ellison.

 Dr. Jacqueline Goffe-McNish was a professor of English and Humanities at Dutchess Community College for thirty-two years.
-She was the Chief Diversity Officer and supervised the teaching of English in high schools.
-She has written two textbooks: Composition in Fifteen Weeks (Kona Publishers) and Analysis, Approaches, and Appeals in Introductory Literature (Kendall Hunt Publishers).
-She has received awards from multiple local communities, the SUNY Chancellor Award, and the DCC Endowed Chair Award.
-She is the superintendent of Sunday school at BMBC and teaches the adult Sunday school class.
-She is a member of the Poughkeepsie chapter of the American Association of University Women.
+She completed a doctorate in education at St. John Fisher University.
+Her dissertation research topic was “The Retention of Faculty of Color at Community Colleges.”
+She has written two textbooks: Composition in Fifteen Weeks and Analysis, Approaches and Appeals in Introductory Literature.
+She was awarded the SUNY Chancellor Award for Excellence in Teaching.
+She is the superintendent of Sunday school at Bethel Missionary Baptist Church and teaches the adult Sunday school class.

 Charles Ryan